Introduction

 • Users can be deleted by removing their entry from users.

 • Users can be disabled by renaming them to an illegal user name.
 The simplest way is to just prefix their name with %.
+You do need to deal with any aliases as well, though.

 • A user can be imported from another Crymap installation by simply moving the user data directory (or a symlink thereto) into users.